COVID: Germany in lockdown lethargy | DW | 26.02.2021

 "We have seen an 'individualization of responsibility' in this pandemic," he explained.
 "This is something we have been concerned about in psychiatry for a long time.
 Many of these problems are societal problems.
 And we need to get better at recognizing these as societal problems."

-German government ministers have increasingly emphasized the need for solidarity in tackling the pandemic, with Health Minister Jens Spahn proclaiming, "We all have responsibility for tackling this virus" earlier this month.
+German government ministers have increasingly emphasized the need for solidarity in tackling the pandemic, with Health Minister Jens Spahn proclaiming that everyone "has a responsibility for tackling this virus" earlier this month.

-But individual responsibility from citizens is a bitter pill to swallow when ministers appear to have not kept their promises.
-Spahn has promised rapid tests for all, but the rollout is slower than expected.
-Also, observers say the governments' vaccine targets cannot be met with the current pace of the rollout.
+But individual responsibility from citizens is a bitter pill to swallow when ministers appear to have not kept their pledges.
+Spahn has promised rapid tests for all, but the rollout has been slower than expected.
+Also, observers have said the governments' vaccine targets cannot be met with the current pace of the rollout.
 This week, Spahn was branded the "announcement minister" by opponents in the German parliament — always making announcements, but never delivering.

-Honesty and realistic targets are now more important than ever, Stephan Grünewald believes.
+Honesty and realistic targets are now more important than ever, believes Grünewald.

 "What is now important is clear perspectives — not only the 'when' but also the 'how'," he explained.